Only a few hundred California condors live in the wild, but about 20 teamed up to trash one woman’s deck

-On Monday, however, she arrived home to find that a massive flock of the condors had descended upon — and trashed — her own property.
-Of all 160 birds left in the state, an “extraordinary” one in ten were congregating atop her roof or on her wooden deck, which is now covered in white excrement as thick as concrete.
+On Monday, however, she arrived home to find that a massive flock of the condors had descended upon and trashed her own property.
+Of all 160 birds left in the state, an “extraordinary” 20 or so were congregating atop her roof or on her wooden deck, which is now covered in white excrement as thick as concrete.

 “I’ve never seen this number at one time.
 That’s what was so startling,” Mickols, 68, told The Washington Post.
 “It wows me … and it smells.”